Indigenous Student Advising

-Indigenous Programs & Services at UBC’s Okanagan campus has designated Indigenous Student Advisors to provide support to self-identified First Nation, Métis, and Inuit students starting from their UBC application and throughout their time as a student.
-Learn more about Indigenous self-identification
+Indigenous Programs & Services at UBC’s Okanagan campus has a team of Indigenous Student Advisors who provide support to First Nation, Métis, and Inuit students starting from their UBC application and throughout their time as a student.

 Our Indigenous Student Advisors are able to support you through your specific program of study.
-To meet with an advisor, please either submit the ‘request an appointment’ form, refer to our drop-in hours, or email an advisor directly.
+To meet with an advisor, please either submit the request for an appointment form, drop in to the Indigenous Centre (UNC 210), or email an advisor directly.

 Cody Isaac | cody.isaac@ubc.ca